Diplomatic & Official Visas for Djibouti

 Step 4: Pay the Visa Fee (If Required)

-Some bilateral agreements exempt diplomatic visa holders from fees.
-Official visa fees may apply based on reciprocal agreements.
+Some bilateral agreements exempt diplomatic/official visa holders from fees.

 Step 5: Receive the Visa

-• Processing Time: 4 - 7 Working Days, depending on the applicant’s nationality and diplomatic agreements.
+• Processing Time: Typically takes a few working days, depending on the applicant’s nationality and diplomatic agreements.

 • The visa is usually stamped in the passport before travel.